Masters of the Universe

 Humans, as with all other creatures, have a certain range of potentialities; a nature.
 Our hands allow us to grab and manipulate, our legs to run; and so on.
 As with other things, there are limits to our potential; borders to our nature.

 Through technology we mimic the potentialities of all other things.
 We go beyond the borders of our own nature - as defined by our bodies - and become something else.
-We are, in this sense, like a child who is given a great gift; but, looking around at other children, sees that they have different gifts.
-Our own is - for whatever reason - not enough, and so we insist that all gifts must be ours.
+One way of seeing this is that we are like a child who has been given a gift.
+We are pleased with our gift, but notice that other children have also been given gifts, and that they are different to our own.
+We wonder about them and, slowly but surely, begin to covet them.

 Through technology we aspire to become everything.